liii-p/daredevil/README.md

 - Headline "JUSTICE IS BLIND" followed by Daredevil hero image
 - Interactive text on hover

+- Under associates, divide page into two sides and each side has an image and name of characters

 ### MICROINTERACTIONS

 The best way to retain a user's attention is through microinteractions which cause the webpage to react based on how the user interacts with it!